kuanglab/CTFacTomo/README.md

 ![](https://github.com/kuanglab/CTFacTomo/blob/main/figures/CTFacTomo_Workflow_v2.png)

-CTFactTomo (Collapsed tensor factorization for Tomography) is a software developed for reconstruct a 4D tensor from multiple 3D Tomograph data.
-CTFactTomo contructs a CPD factorizaton of a 4D tensor (x,y,z, genes) based on the x-view, y-view and z-view RNA tomography of each gene.
-This research work is described [[1]](#1).
-The following tutorial describes the use of the package on a Mouse Olfactory Mucosa dataset.
-For reproducing the results in [[1]](#1), please see [Reproducing Experimental Results](#reproducing-experimental-results) for the detail.
+CTFactTomo (Collapsed Tensor Factorization for Tomography) is a software package for reconstructing a 4D tensor from multiple 3D tomographic datasets.
+Specifically, CTFactTomo constructs a CANDECOMP/PARAFAC (CPD) factorization of a 4D tensor (𝑥,𝑦,𝑧,genes) by integrating x-view, y-view, and z-view RNA tomography data for each gene.

+The underlying methodology is described in [[1]](#1).
+This tutorial demonstrates how to use the package on a mouse olfactory mucosa dataset.
+To reproduce the experimental results reported in [[1]](#1), please refer to [Reproducing Experimental Results](#reproducing-experimental-results) for detailed instructions.

 System and package requirements
 ------------------------------------------------------------